newlandsvalley/tunebank-frontend-for-node/README.md

   * Search URLs are no longer required to supply search terms in lower-case.
 For example, search terms of `title`, `rhythm`, `origin`, `source` etc. can all be supplied using any combination of case.
 This means that tune titles in tune lists are correctly capitalised.
   * It is no longer possible to search by the tune notes in the ABC itself.
 This facility rarely worked.
   * Any user may be made into an administrator (at the discretion of the owner of tunebank-node).
 This is invisible to most users but can allow some users to see extra options previously available only to the user named `Administrator`.
+  * User passwords are unique.
+The original tunebank-frontend allows different users to share the same passsword.
+This is problematic in that it makes a _change password_ feature problematic to implement.
+Now, we do have _change/forgot password_ and _forgot user_.